-This 1 credit class is open to any student either for credit or to audit.
-Any student is welcome to join the group discussion without taking credit hours, and is invited to contribute readings if they wish, but there is no obligation to do so.
-A 1-credit student will be expected to choose, summarize, and lead discussions on peer reviewed articles/chapters frequently during the semester.
-We also welcome visiting researchers, interns/volunteers, postdocs, or anyone else with an interest in joining the discussion.
+This 3 credit class is open to any student either for credit or to audit.
+Any student, postdoc, visiting researcher, etc. is welcome to join the group discussion without taking credit hours, and is invited to contribute to whatever extent is of interest.
+Students will be expected to lead thematic discussions for selected weeks during the semester and to complete a semester-long project (topic and format selected by the student with my permission).
+The class also provides a resource for anyone interested in assistance with research, review, or feedback - please schedule these requests with me in advance.